-- Expected discreteness of machining accuracy and material quality of all structural elements in the
+- Expected discreteness of machining accuracy and material quality of all structural elements.

 - Consequences caused by damage and failure of gear.
-For example, the consequences caused by tooth bending and fracture are generally more serious than those caused by surface fatigue of gear (pitting), especially in situations related to personal safety, such as cranes, elevators, etc.
+For example, the consequences caused by tooth bending and fracture are generally more serious than those caused by surface fatigue of the gear (pitting), especially in situations related to personal safety, such as the use of cranes, elevators, etc.

-- Reliability of data related to assembly, installation, and use conditions.
+- Reliability of data related to assembly, installation, and usage conditions.